AnumoluSrinath-dev/Datamites_Flight_price/README.md

-# IABAC-PROJECT
+# DATAMITES-PROJECT
 The Repository is regarding.
-The project that has done for my certified data scientist from IABAC.
+The project that has done for my certified data scientist from DATAMITES.